Cancer Research UK logo.

 Patients are recruited very slowly onto phase 1 trials.
 So even though they don't recruit many people, they can take a long time to complete.

-They are often dose escalation studies.
+Phase 1 trials are often dose escalation studies.
 This means that the first few patients that take part have a very small dose of the drug.
 If all goes well, the next few people have a slightly higher dose.
 And so on until they find the best dose to give.
 The researchers monitor the side effects people have and how they feel.

 The main aim of phase 1 trials is to find out about doses and side effects.
 They need to do this first, before testing the potential new treatment to see if it works.
 Some people taking part may benefit from the new treatment, but many won't.
+The benefit is usually to help future patients by improving treatment options.

 Phase 2 trials